chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: a small adjustment: the wall\_finder.py needs to be structured as a service-based node, the needed interfaces are created in wall\_following\_interfaces package in this workspace.
+# frage a small adjustment: the wall\_finder.py needs to be structured as a service-based node, the needed interfaces are created in wall\_following\_interfaces package in this workspace.
 And also please in wall-following.py create a service client that calls the service server wall\_finder before starting the wall following behavior.
 And include both nodes in the lanch file.